 Or, if like a lot of people, you don’t have a block of time available for a crash course, but still want to get passed in weeks, rather than months, then the semi-intensive course option is probably the one for you.
 You’ll still have the test-booking as a date to aim for, and you and your highly graded instructor will be able to decide on a schedule of lessons that suit your needs and other commitments.

 But, of course, you might not be a complete beginner.
 What then?
-Well, there is no restriction on who can learn through this process: our courses range from 48 hours for the novice, right down to a 5 hour refresher.
+Well, there is no restriction on who can learn through this process: we have a 48 hour driving course for novices, right down to a 5 hour refresher.
 As such, you can be sure that you will find an appropriate length for your experience and confidence.
+Not sure how many hours you need?
+Just ask PassMeFast’s course recommender!

 It’s also good to know that you’re not necessarily tied to a set number of hours.
 If you get part-way into the course, and feel that you might benefit from a little extra tuition time, you can always upgrade—providing there is time to complete the extra lessons before your practical, or change the test date.
 If you choose to do this, you’ll simply pay the balance.
 A more palatable option than failing your test, and paying for a whole new course at the end of the process anyway.